zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/03-example-removing-intermediate-journal-article-versions.md

     }
     ```

-    3. For each `JournalArticleResource` (there's one for each Journal Article entity), build a list of intermediate versions in range of the first or latest versions you want to keep and whose status qualifies them for deletion.
-For example, you may want to delete intermediate article versions that are approved or expired (i.e., [WorkflowConstants.STATUS_APPROVED or WorkflowConstants.STATUS_EXPIRED](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/workflow/WorkflowConstants.html)).
+    3. For each `JournalArticleResource` (there's one for each `JournalArticle` entity), build a list of intermediate versions in range of the first or latest versions you want to keep and whose status qualifies them for deletion.
+For example, you may want to delete intermediate article versions that are approved or expired (i.e., [WorkflowConstants.STATUS_APPROVED or WorkflowConstants.STATUS_EXPIRED](https://docs.liferay.com/dxp/portal/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/workflow/WorkflowConstants.html)).
 The `MIN_NUMBER_FIRST_VERSIONS_KEPT` and `MIN_NUMBER_LATEST_VERSIONS_KEPT` variables here mark the minimum and maximum number of first (oldest) and latest (newest) versions to keep.

     ```java
     List<Double> journalArticlesVersionsToDelete =